 The VMware Knowledge Base provides support solutions, error messages and troubleshooting guides

-Sending print screen commands to virtual machines running in Fusion (1005335)
+Sending print screen commands to virtual machines running in VMware Fusion (1005335)

 There are two ways to take a screen capture of a virtual machine:

-From Fusion's menu bar, click Virtual Machine > Send Key > Print Scrn.
+From the Fusion menu bar, click Virtual Machine > Send Key > Print Scrn.

 This works like a regular Windows screen print, and puts an image of the Window screen into your Windows clipboard.
 From there, you can paste it into an application like Paint or Word.